ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 - Identifier: The name of the desired ALTO entity domain.

-- Entity Address Encoding: The procedure for encoding the address of an entity of the registered type as an EntityAddr (see [](#entity-addrs)).
-If corresponding entity addresses of an entity domain match a known `network` address type, the Entity Address Encoding of this domain identifier MUST include both Address Encoding and Prefix Encoding of the same identifier registered in the ALTO Address Type Registry [](#RFC7285).
-For the purpose of defining properties, an individual entity address and the corresponding full-length prefix MUST be considered aliases for the same entity.
+- Entity Identifier Encoding: The procedure for encoding the identifier of an entity of the registered type as an EntityId (see [](#entity-addrs)).
+If corresponding entity identifiers of an entity domain match a known `network` address type, the Entity Identifier Encoding of this domain identifier MUST include both Address Encoding and Prefix Encoding of the same identifier registered in the ALTO Address Type Registry [](#RFC7285).
+For the purpose of defining properties, an individual entity identifier and the corresponding full-length prefix MUST be considered aliases for the same entity.

 - Hierarchy: If the entities form a hierarchy, the procedure for determining